SAP-samples/cloud-extension-html5-sample/mission/create-application/develop/README.md

    - For field **Application Namespace**, choose **sap.btp**.
    - Leave the defaults for the **Project folder path**, your project will be created in a folder with the module name you have specified.
    - Select **Yes** for **Add Deployment Configuration**.
-   - Optionally, select **Yes** if you want to add Fiori Launchpad Configuration, you can then add your application to a company launchpad site.
+   - Optionally, select **Yes** if you want to add **SAP Build Workzone (previously called as Fiori Launchpad**) Configuration, you can then add your application to a company site.
    - Choose **Next**.

      ![projectAttributes](./images/projectAttributes.png)